projecthorus/chasemapper/README.md

 ```

 ## Radio Direction Finding Support
 As of August 2019, Chasemapper can also plot bearings from radio-direction-finding devices.
 Bearing information is accepted in the 'horus_udp' format (essentially, JSON over UDP broadcast), and can be provided as either 'relative' (bearing relative to front-of-car, with no source position information), or 'absolute' (bearing relative to true north, with a source lat/lon).
-Relative bearings will be fused with the instantaneous car heading, which is currently calculated from speed-gated GPS headings.
+Relative bearings will be fused with the instantaneous car heading, which is currently calculated from speed-gated GPS headings, but can be improved by using a IMU-Fused GPS like the uBlox NEO-M8U, for which I have a 'driver' [available here](https://github.com/darksidelemm/chasemapper-gps-m8u).

 ![Bearings Screenshot](https://github.com/projecthorus/chasemapper/raw/master/doc/bearings.jpg)